 On Windows, note that you may have an “Auzzie” folder inside of another “Auzzie” folder.
 We want the former (the inside folder), not the latter, when dragging the folder in step 4.

 NOTE: You will see the Packages folder only if you have already launched Max at least once.

 If you are on macOS and receive errors after launching Max (visible in the Windows > Max Console window), you need to counteract a Mac security measure.
-The solution is normally to run type this command in Terminal:
+The solution is normally to run this command in Terminal:

 The version of Auzzie linked above is version 2, which is not compatible with version 1.
 If you have patches created with version 1, they will not work with version 2.
 Moreover, you cannot install and use the two versions together.

-Drag and drop your old .maxpat files that use Auzzie v1 onto this app.
+Drag and drop COPIES OF your old .maxpat files that use Auzzie v1 onto this app.
 It will create new versions of the files with “-converted” in the name.
 You can drag and drop more than one file at a time.

 If you use Windows and have the ability to run bash scripts, you can try to use the following script.
 It is nearly the same as the one used by the macOS converter app linked above.
 Mac users who are comfortable with the command line might prefer to use this script directly, instead of using the converter app.